 After much deliberation, you may have decided that you cannot go on with your marriage anymore.
 If the decision is heartbreaking, communicating the message to your spouse is even harder, especially if your spouse wants to go for counseling and preserve your relationship.

 The process is painful, but doing it sensibly and calmly can prevent massive damage.
-Inform your spouse about your decision clearly and firmly while also taking care of their emotions and sentiments.
+Inform your spouse about your decision clearly and firmly while also acknowledging their emotions and sentiments.
 Keep reading this post as we help you with how to tell your spouse you want a divorce.

 How To Tell Your Spouse You Want A Divorce: 10 Ways